Intelligent-Silicon/Windows11-PerformanceTips/README.md

 ### Step 3

-Launch Powershell as Administrator and switch the `hypervisorlaunchtype` to Off.
+Launch Powershell as Administrator and switch the `hypervisorlaunchtype` to `Off` using Boot Configuration Data Editor (BCDedit).

 ```
 PS C:\WINDOWS\system32>